tttinh/fe002-ecommerce/README.md

 # fe002-ecommerce

-A ecommerce website using Vite, ReactJS and TailwindCSS.
+A ecommerce website using Vite, ReactJS and TailwindCSS using following [tutorial](https://youtu.be/zyqkneMAnfc?si=CtsGhV0uOhfdDIjZ).

 ## Dependencies